Importing And Exporting Projects

 Pocket Topo Files.
 The Pocket Topo program that works on Windows-based personal assistant programs.
 Compass can import cave data from the program.
 Here is more information on importing Pocket Topo survey data:

-There are also special tools for exporting Compass data to Spreadsheets.
+Spreadsheet Export.
+Compass also has special tools for exporting Compass data to Spreadsheets.
+Here is more information on the tools: